25 Best Things to Eat in Tokyo

 You could visit Japan and avoid eating sushi, but that seems like a mistake.
 Sushi is the food that Japan is most known for and in Tokyo, it is everywhere.
 There are so many restaurants that if you really hate sushi then you will have plenty of other options.

-Most sushi in Tokyo can be ordered as Nigiri, which is served over rice, or sashimi, which has no rice.
+Most sushi in Tokyo can be ordered as nigiri, which is fish served over rice, or sashimi, which is served without rice.
 There are places you can get sushi rolls as well but they are generally more expensive and not quite as extravagant as they are in the US.
-I prefer nigiri to sashimi and could not eat the pieces in the photo below because they were way too big for me.
+I prefer nigiri to sashimi, and I couldn’t eat the pieces in the photo below because they were too big for me.

-We ate traditional sushi at a couple places in Tokyo including Rosan at Isetan Shinjuku, a standing sushi restaurant in Tokyu Plaza Ginza called Nemuro Hanamaru, Kinka Sushi in Roppongi and at the Tsukiji Fish Market, but sushi can be found all over.
+We ate traditional sushi at a couple of places in Tokyo, including Rosan at Isetan Shinjuku, a standing sushi restaurant in Tokyu Plaza Ginza called Nemuro Hanamaru, Kinka Sushi in Roppongi, and at the Tsukiji Fish Market, but sushi can be found all over.
 Like most things in Tokyo, the best sushi restaurants will have long lines, so try to get there before they open.

 Salmon at Tsukiji fish market